 For example, if it only does it when the other dogs are out of sight, it might be doing it to let them know where it is and to warn them not to come over to where it is.
 Whereas, if it does it when the other dogs are being threatening, it would be more likely that it is warning them not to approach it.

-What to do about your dog barking when other dogs bark
+How to stop my dog from barking when other dogs bark?

 Below are some things you can do about your dog barking when other dogs bark.